bernie-skipole/webparametrics/docs/index.md

 This is the first project, a container serving a database for The Astronomy Centre Remscope.
 At this moment it is only created to test LXD, the container itself will be populated later.

-Note Ubuntu 20.04 is a long tem support distribution, so:
+Note Ubuntu 20.04 is a long tem support distribution, so, as user bernard:

 lxc launch ubuntu:20.04 acremscope-db